A Tale of Pain and Suffering

 My hands have always been wonderfully soft and smooth, despite the fact that I work in a job that requires frequent hand-washing.
 I always assumed it was because I took great care of my skin.
 I moisturise whenever I have the chance, and I always try to make my own lotions and skin creams, using the best quality organic essential oils.

-It was about 6 months ago, I decided to change jobs; I started working in a busy hospital where the shifts were long and stressful.
+It was about six months ago that I decided to change jobs; I started working in a busy hospital where the shifts were long and stressful.
 It was then that I started to develop a small, bumpy rash on my middle and index finger.
 I always get this rash when my skin comes into contact with cheap jewellery (nickel), so I knew it was an allergic reaction to something.
 It was weird, though, that it developed only on my left hand and nowhere else.

 At first, I figured it was the brand of hospital soap, so I decided to bring a different brand of soap with me—one that I have never had an allergy to in the past.
 To my disappointment, my skin continued to get worse.
 It really started to concern me because I couldn’t determine a cause.

 I started to ask some of my colleagues about their hands—I was shocked to see that most of their hands were bad, too.
-Nobody seemed to know the real reason, other than the fact they suffered from severe Contact Dermatitis.
+Nobody seemed to know the real reason, other than the fact they suffered from severe contact dermatitis.
 “Maybe it’s the gloves,” someone said.
 Out of the question, I thought!
 I wear latex dresses; how could it possibly be that!
 Someone else suggested the rough paper hand towels.
 They did have a point; they are cheap and probably packed with chemicals.

-When my allergy symptoms were really bad, the one and only thing that offered me relief, was taking a dose of Piriton (also known as an over-the-counter antihistamine, called Chlorpheniramine Maleate).
+When my allergy symptoms were really bad, the one and only thing that offered me relief was taking a dose of Piriton (also known as an over-the-counter antihistamine called chlorpheniramine maleate).
 Seriously, that stuff is amazing.
 Much better than any other antihistamine I have tried.